bitmark-inc/docs/intro.md

       * _Example: Property Right._ A person has a claim on land (or a house or an object) because society has a duty to recognize and protect that claim.
       * _Example: Royalty Right._ A creator or owner has a claim on a percentage of earnings because a publisher or distributor has a duty to pay those funds.
    * *Authority (or Power).* A second-order right.
 An ability to change someone's privileges, claims, authorities, or immunities.
-      * _Example: Executive Right._ a group leader or company president has the ability to decide what members or employees can do within their organization.
       * _Example: Legislative Right._ The US Congress has the ability to make laws that affect the rights of people.
+      * _Example: Programmable Right._ An online agent could have the ability to change privileges, claims, immunties, or authority based on e-commerce.
    * Immunity.
 A second-order right.
-A protection against changes by rights of authority (and against imappropriate claims).
+A protection against changes (and against imappropriate claims) by rights of authority.
       * _Example: Inalienable Right._ Many societies recognize inalienable rights that are fundamental and can't be taken away.
-In the US, these include the rights to life, liberty, and pursuit of happiness.
+In the US, these include the rights to life, liberty, and the pursuit of happiness.
       * _Example: Non-discrimination Right._ Modern societies tend to recognize the right of people to not have their rights abridged due to race, religion, sex, or other innate characteristics.

 The Bitmark Rights System initially focused on property rights, but was quickly expanded to royalty rights.
-Its ledger may be used to record molecular rights made up of any of these elements.
+Its ledger may be used to record molecular rights made up of any of these elements, and its API may be used to program these rights.

 ## Bitmark Components